Alexander-Eager/AWEMediaCenter/Code/scraper/README.md

 		]
 	}

-Those of you who have read the [Media Types explanation](../Code/type_README.md) know that some metadata properties are actually objects that contain other metadata properties.
+Those of you who have read the [Media Types explanation][Media Types] know that some metadata properties are actually objects that contain other metadata properties.
 In order to access a property held inside of an object, you must use the `.` operator, much like you would in C++.
 So to set the "default" property of the "icons" object,